Program Profile

 Can I sell my Vistana timeshare?

 Yes.
 Resale via licensed brokers typically recovers 30–50% of original purchase price for standard contracts and higher for premium Hawaii/Caribbean properties.
-MVW offers an exit pathway via Abound by Marriott Vacations for qualifying owners.
 Right of First Refusal applies.

 How do I rent out my Vistana StarOptions?

 Book peak weeks at Westin Ka'anapali, Westin Princeville, or Caribbean Westin/Sheraton properties and list on Airbnb or Vrbo — these are Vistana's highest-value markets.
-Services like Timeshare Rental Pros pay cash upfront for unused annual StarOptions if you prefer guaranteed payment with no booking management.
+That is the recommended path for Vistana owners; Timeshare Rental Pros, the cash-buyer service we reference for other programs, does not currently purchase Vistana StarOptions.

 Compare with other programs